nilsmango/project7III/content/tap/manual/_index.md

 </ol>

 #### 2.2.2 Windows: Wired MIDI interface setup
 This is the recommended Windows setup.
 It is wired, bidirectional, and does not rely on WiFi.
+Feeling brave?
+Try the even more direct setup [below](#2-2-3-windows-experimental-direct-usb-midi-host-bridge) and let us know if it works for you!

 The connection is: